 - All charges are for the correct purpose and amount, and allowable

 For more information about reconciliation and reconciliation guidelines, refer to the Budget Activity Reconciliation Process Guidelines.

-Create notes, flag items for follow-up or check items as they post to a budget in ‘real time’ to reduce the UW’s reliance on paper based reports and increase department or school/college visibility to reconciliation information.
+Create notes, flag items for follow-up or check items as they post to a budget and increase department or school/college visibility to reconciliation information.
 See where in the process the budget/month is at with the Status Bar.
 Easily share this report with others* so they may review/perform reconciliation duties.
-Additionally, this report provides a convenient means to electronically record fiscal oversight by using the Reconciliation Status.
-(Often referred to as budget "sign off" process).
+The Reconciliation report provides a convenient means to electronically record fiscal oversight by using the Reconciliation Status (often referred to as budget "sign off" process).
 Additionally, reports in MyFD meet records retention requirements and do not need to be printed.
 Note that any reports, including MyFD reports, which are printed, signed and dated to document reconciliation activity must be maintained in accordance with the University's retention schedule.
 Read more about printing MyFD reports before developing a process to print them.

 Working with the Reconciliation report: